 An authentic and expressive We Gere Wobe mask from Liberia.
 High= 25 cm The mask is coming from an important Dutch private collection .
 Well oxidized wood, fur, metal insert for the teeth, nails.
 Red purple and white pigments.
 A hole above the nose allowed for viewing during the dance, and around the rim on the back to attach a… Read More »A Great Gere Wobe Mask from the We

-A Big Shamanic Mask that could have inspired Georg Baselitz Mask from Nepal, From the Helmut Zake collection Tamang Himalaya Mask 27 cm A Nepalese mask Coming from Théaru in Nepal If you have any questions please hit the reply button, Or give us a phone call.
-If… Read More »4 Shamanic masks
+These four Shamanic masks are ON SALE till Monday the 4th of October. click the links to read more : A Big Shamanic Mask that could have inspired Georg Baselitz Mask from Nepal, From the Helmut Zake collection Tamang Himalaya Mask This 27 cm Tamang Himalaya Mask is coming from a fine private collection… Read More »4 Shamanic masks

 Dear Collectors, The Bassa mask from Liberia is the senior entertainment mask of the men’s No association.
 When danced it emphasizes desirable traits for women to emulate.
 Although smaller than life size, the wood mask was attached to an open basket like construction that was concealed as part of a larger costume that fully covered the dancer’s face.
 Bassa wood… Read More »3 Bassa masks